The best hotels in San Marino City

 Grand Hotel San Marino is the better pick if you want luxury with immediate access to the Historic Centre. you're steps from the main gate on Viale Onofri.
 Palazzo Janni is the pick if you want to feel removed from the tourist circuit entirely.
 Both are worth what they charge.
 Neither needs an apology.

-San Marino City's best neighborhoods
+San Marino City's best hotel regions

 Stay in the Historic Centre or Monte Titano if you want the real San Marino experience.
 Everything else is fine, but you'll be commuting to the good stuff.